apache/pekko/akka-docs/src/main/paradox/common/io-layer.md

 ## Basic Architecture

-Each transport implementation will be made available as a separate Akka extension, offering an @apidoc[akka.actor.ActorRef] representing the initial point of contact for client code.
+Each transport implementation will be made available as a separate Akka extension, offering an @apidoc[actor.ActorRef] representing the initial point of contact for client code.
 This "manager" accepts requests for establishing a communications channel (e.g. connect or listen on a TCP socket).
 Each communications channel is represented by one dedicated actor, which is exposed